AbhijithSatheesan/Professor_Academy_frontend/README.md

 * added show category option in frontend
 * added login option in frontend, need to style it
 * created redux store, added login auth to redux but not stored
+* add image of category as the background of the subcategories page